 In September 2016, the Mexico Committee of the Americas Group established basic guidelines for Mexican suppliers on Freedom of Association and Collective Bargaining.
-The following Guidelines are an updated version that takes into account labour law reforms approved by the Mexican Congress, and entered into law on May 1, 2019.
+The Guidelines below are an updated version adopted by the Committee in May 2022 that takes into account labour law reforms that became law on May 1, 2019.
 Relevant articles of the Federal Labour Law and/or Conventions of the International Labour Organization (ILO) are referenced under each Guideline.
 These Guidelines are applicable to both suppliers and manufacturers in the apparel sector, but could also be adapted for other manufacturing sectors in Mexico.